smtpd/qpsmtpd/docs/hooks.md

 The `data_post_headers` hook is called after the client sends the final .\r\n of a message and before the message is processed by `data_post`.
-This hook is primarily used by plugins that insert new headers (ex: Received-SPF) and/or modify headers such as appending to Authentication-Results (SPF, DKIM, DMARC).
+This hook is used by plugins that insert new headers (ex: Received-SPF) and/or modify headers such as appending to Authentication-Results (SPF, DKIM, DMARC).

 When it is desirable to have these header modifications evaluated by filtering software (spamassassin, dspam, etc.) running on `data_post`, this hook should be used instead of `data_post`.

+Note that you cannot reject in this hook, use the data_post hook instead

 Allowed return codes are

-- DENY

-    Return a hard failure code

-- DENYSOFT

-    Return a soft failure code

-- DENY\_DISCONNECT / DENYSOFT\_DISCONNECT
+- DECLINED

-    as above but with disconnect
+    Do nothing

 ## hook\_data\_post